If you plan to return to the University after taking time away, there are specific steps to follow before you can register for classes.

 Return after you've graduated

 To complete another undergraduate program after you have finished your degree, contact the college, school, or center that offers the program.
 They will provide you with the steps to apply for admission or to enroll.
+You may be eligible for federal student loans and should complete the FAFSA for the appropriate academic year to apply.

 When returning to the University, you may need to apply to receive financial aid or to update your residency status for in-state or out-of-state tuition billing.
 Find information about financial aid eligibility and cost of attendance, or contact One Stop with questions.